dreisigmeyer/triangulation/README.md

 These are run 'by hand' since they have upstream input files, which may change their format.
 The user is required to preprocess those to make sure they match the formats given above.
 As an example, the following commands were used for the run that occured in 2019-2020.
+These commands will be run in the **in_data** directory.
+**assigneeOutData** contains the output files from the preprocessing carried out by the assignee_prep2 module.

     awk -F'|' -v OFS=',' '{print $1,$4}' iops.csv | sort -T ./ -u > iops_prdn_assg_seq.csv